ccoulton/kata-babysitter/README.md

 ## Requirements
 The babysitter:
-- starts no earlier than 5:00PM
+- starts no earlier than 5:00PM *done*
-- leaves no later than 4:00AM
+- leaves no later than 4:00AM *done*
 - only babysits for one family per night
 - gets paid for full hours (no fractional hours)
 - should be prevented from mistakes when entering times (e.g. end time before start time, or outside of allowable work hours)